How much does a trip to Japan cost?

 3. How to travel inside Japan?
 How to move from one region to another?

-Attention: you have to buy the pass before traveling to Japan.
+ATTENTION: you have to buy the pass before traveling to Japan.
 You can do it on Internet in your country, and receive it by mail.

 4. How much does cost accommodation in Japan?